Alliance of the periphery: History

 The 1979 Iranian revolution was a major setback for the policy.
 The new government of Iran severed relations with Israel and withdrew recognition.
 Iranian leaders such as Ruhollah Khomeini, Ali Khamenei and Mahmoud Ahmadinejad repeatedly called Israel an "illegal entity" and even called for its destruction.
-Israel made several questionable attempts at reestablishing the alliance with the Islamic Republic of Iran.
-Israel also funded and armed Iran during the Iran-Iraq war, and assisted Iran in the sale of its oil.
+Israel made several attempts at reestablishing the alliance with the Islamic Republic of Iran, and Israel funded and armed Iran during the Iran-Iraq war, and assisted Iran in the sale of its oil.
 Turkey facilitated relations between Israel and Iran.
 Iranian Jews living in Israel would visit Turkey, mail their Israeli passports back to Israel, and enter Iran using their Iranian passports.
 Iranian government officials flew to Israel from Turkey, and did not stamp their passports.

 As Turkey and Iran were the pillars of the alliance, the Kurds did not play a big role.
 However, Israel actively supported the Kurdish separatist movement in Iraq.
-Neither Turkey nor Iran wanted a Kurdish state on their borders, although the support for the Kurds in Iraq began in the mid-1960s with approval from Iran.
+Neither Turkey nor Iran wanted a Kurdish state on their borders, although Israel supported the Kurds in Iraq in the 1960s with approval from Iran.
 Ben-Gurion urged Mossad to support the KDP "without stepping on Iranian and Turkish toes."
+Since the late 1950s, Mossad and SAVAK had cooperated to support Kurdish groups in Iraq.
+Israel recognized the relevance of supporting Kurdish separatism in Iraq only, purposely disregarding the Kurdish separatist movements in Turkey and Iran.
+Israeli support for Iraqi Kurds began after Abdulkarim Qasim came to power in 1958 in response to Qasim's support for a Palestinian state.
+Eliezer Tsafrir, senior Mossad veteran, claimed that Israel supported the KDP under Mustafa Barzani against Iraq, although never supported the Kurds against Turkey or Pahlavi Iran.